-There are two ways to prepare your body for the radioiodine treatment:
+There are 2 ways to prepare your body for the radioiodine treatment, either you'll:

-you will be given an injection of a drug called thyrotropin alfa (Thyrogen®), or
+- be given an injection of a drug called thyrotropin alfa (Thyrogen®)

-you will need to stop taking your thyroid hormone tablets 2–4 weeks before the treatment.
+- need to stop taking your thyroid hormone tablets 2 to 4 weeks before the treatment

 Some people won’t be started on thyroid hormones until after surgery and radioactive iodine treatment.
 You’ll probably feel very tired during this time.
 But, if you are not having the injections, it’s important that you stop taking thyroid hormones or the radioactive iodine treatment won’t work.